Knowledge is not power.

 In 1999, I started a marketing agency called MWI.

-For seven years, I rode a rollercoaster of profit and loss until I was buried in a mountain of debt.
-On the personal side, I hadn’t paid myself a dime in four years.
+For seven years, I rode a rollercoaster of profit and loss until I was buried under a mountain of debt.
+In addition, I hadn’t paid myself a dime in four years.

 My wife and I lived in a studio apartment above a garage and shared a small car with no air conditioning.